 Chapter One needs to tell your readers what kind of world they’re in, and it needs to focus on how it affects your Protagonist and Antagonist.
 You can build the world around them by how they move through it.
 Your audience can get a handle on what sort of environment it is by your characters homes, work, transport, and social lives.
 The history and lore should be dripped in through those interactions, rather than info dumped into Chapter One.

-Setting Up Your Story
+Setting Up Your Story In Chapter One

 The purpose of Chapter One is to hook your reader, draw them into reading on, and to set up the rest of your story.